-Cynthia Rempel Patrick, Vice-Chair (Steinbach) (Steinbach) is the Executive Director of the Steinbach Arts Council.
+Cynthia Rempel Patrick, of Steinbach, is the Executive Director of the Steinbach Arts Council.
 She is the founder of the Steinbach Cultural Arts Centre, home to over 60 arts development programs for southeastern Manitoba.
-Her work and volunteer experience within the Department of Cultural Development, Associated Manitoba Arts Festivals, The Treble Teens, Southeastern Music & Arts Festival, Manitoba Arts Network, Arts & Cultural Industries Inc, is incorporated with her business experience as a florist and creator/manager of Kids R Kute!
+Her work and volunteer experience within the Department of Cultural Development, Associated Manitoba Arts Festivals, The Treble Teens, Southeastern Music & Arts Festival, Manitoba Arts Network and Arts & Cultural Industries Inc. is incorporated with her business experience as a florist and creator/manager of Kids R Kute!
 Custom Clothing.
 Cindi began her music career as a pianist, accompanist, singer, choral director and piano and voice teacher for over 25 years.
 She finds it rewarding to give back to the community with her participation on numerous other boards in the non-profit sector.

-Yisa Akinbolaji (Winnipeg) is a full-time visual artist (http://www.yisagallery.com/).
-Yisa graduated from the Yaba College of Arts and Technology in Lagos, Nigeria in 1986, and obtained his M.F.A. in Visual Arts from the University of North Dakota in 2009.
-Before coming to Canada in 1997, Yisa was recognized as a leading Nigerian artist with his work and biography included in Nigerian Artists: A Who’s Who and Bibliography (1993) by Bernice Kelly and Janet L. Stanley of the Smithsonian Institution Libraries.
-Yisa has been president of the Manitoba Society of Artists and is the founder of Creative Foundation Inc. Yisa has also been a juror for the Manitoba Arts Council.
+Yisa Akinbolaji, of Winnipeg, is a full-time visual artist (http://www.yisasart.com).
+Since 1986, Yisa has professionally engaged in extensive art practice and exhibitions: working in a variety of media.
+He is a graduate of general arts and painting from Yaba College of Arts and Technology.
+He also holds a Diploma in Advertising Art from Red River College and MFA in Visual Arts from University of North Dakota.
+Before immigrating to Canada in 1997, Yisa was recognized with inclusion in Nigerian Artists: A Who’s Who and Bibliography (1993), compiled and edited by Bernice Kelly and Janet L. Stanley for the publication of the Smithsonian Institution Libraries.
+Yisa also a former art instructor is acclaimed for his use of ‘adaptive gum’, a medium he produced for his identifiable painting technique.
+His artwork now includes the creation of abstract metal sculpture.
+Yisa is the founder of Creative Foundation Inc. and has been president of the Manitoba Society of Artists.
+He has also been a juror for the Manitoba Arts Council.

-Cheryl Bear (Peguis First Nation) is an Annisinabe of Ojibway heritage.
+Cheryl Bear, of Peguis First Nation, is an Annisinabe of Ojibway heritage.
 Upon graduating from Assiniboine Community College, Cheryl helped guide young people towards rewarding career paths as a youth employment worker for Peguis First Nation.
 For the past seven years Cheryl has worked as a project officer for the Peguis Development Corporation and actively assists artists in creating and sustaining their own businesses.
 Cheryl is a founding member of the Peguis Pow Wow Regalia Class, which was established in 2004 to help revitalize the pow wow traditions.
-Cheryl approaches everyday using the seven cultural teachings: Respect, Wisdom, Truth, Bravery, Humility, Honesty & Love.
+Cheryl approaches everyday using the seven cultural teachings: respect, wisdom, truth, bravery, humility, honesty and love.

-Brenda Blaikie (Winnipeg) is a former teacher who worked with students from Grade 3 to Senior 4 (Grade 12).
+Brenda Blaikie, of Winnipeg, is a former teacher who worked with students from Grade 3 to Senior 4 (Grade 12).
 Brenda is also the parent of four adult children.
-Throughout her time as a teacher Brenda was struck again and again by the value of exposing students to the arts both through in-school programs and visits to various arts venues.
+Throughout her time as a teacher, Brenda was struck again and again by the value of exposing students to the arts, both through in-school programs and visits to various arts venues.
 Brenda firmly believes that these kinds of experiences add depth and understanding to the people who experience them.

-Crystal Kolt (Flin Flon) is the Cultural Coordinator of the Flin Flon Arts Council.
+Crystal Kolt, of Flin Flon, is the Cultural Coordinator of the Flin Flon Arts Council.
 She is on the Provincial Task Force for Culture Days and on the International Council for the Royal Winnipeg Ballet.
 Crystal was the recipient of the Lieutenant Governor of Manitoba’s Award for Volunteerism (2007).
 In 2012, she received the Diamond Jubilee Medal and was invested into the Order of Manitoba.
 Crystal has produced numerous musical theatre and classical masterworks productions, several of which were collaborations with the Winnipeg and Saskatoon symphony orchestras.
-Other career highlights include taking members of the Flin Flon Community Choir to Carnegie Hall to participate in the New York premiere of Canadian composer Scott MacMillan’s Celtic Mass for the Sea (2002), and commissioning Aboriginal caribou-hair-tufting artist Theresa Wride to create a Diamond Jubilee Anniversary tufting to present to Queen Elizabeth II.
+Other career highlights include taking members of the Flin Flon Community Choir to Carnegie Hall to participate in the New York premiere of Canadian composer Scott MacMillan’s Celtic Mass for the Sea (2002), the Lincoln Centre’s Avery Fisher Hall performance of Messiah Refreshed with DCINY in 2013 and commissioning Aboriginal caribou-hair-tufting artist Theresa Wride to create a Diamond Jubilee Anniversary tufting to present to Queen Elizabeth II.

-Lea Stogdale (Winnipeg) is a small animal veterinarian who runs her own practice.
+Lea Stogdale, of Winnipeg, is a small-animal veterinarian who runs her own practice.
 She has been involved in various community organizations, having previously served on the boards of directors for Hostelling International, the Manitoba Crafts Council and the Manitoba Naturalists Society.
 She is a part-time professional photographer who has produced the local bilingual book, St. Boniface & Norwood.
 Lea is an active supporter and attendee of Manitoba’s wide variety of music concerts and festivals, dance and theatre productions, and visual arts exhibitions.